graemerocher/micronaut-graal-experiments/hello-world-function/README.md

 $ ./gradlew run
 ```

-This will generate a `reflect.json` file in the root of the project.
+Don't worry about the output, this is purely to generate an initial `reflect.json` file in the root of the project that can be used as a base for building the native image.

+Micronaut does not use reflection for DI but does do dynamic classloading, so any classes that are dynamically loaded have to be declared ahead of time in `reflect.json`.

+Also any POJOs exposed via Jackson have to be declared, otherwise Jackson will not be able to serialize to JSON correctly.

 ## Build the Function